Current News and Events

 Upcoming Events

 Amache Pilgrimage 2016.
 Consul General and Wife paying homage to those who were incarcerated and died at Amache.
 Photo by Amache Preservation Society.
-Following longstanding tradition, the 2024 annual Amache Pilgrimage is scheduled for the weekend before Memorial Day Weekend.
+Following longstanding tradition, the 2025 annual Amache Pilgrimage is scheduled for the weekend before Memorial Day Weekend.
+It will also be the 50th Anniversary of the first Amache Pilgrimage.
 It is a time to remember those of Japanese descent who spent more than three years imprisoned on the plains of southern Colorado during World War II.
-There will be additional events for those with personal transportation on Friday, May 17 and Sunday, May 19.
-The main memorial at the cemetery and pot luck lunch will take place on Saturday, May 18.
+There will be additional events for those with personal transportation on Friday, May 16 and Sunday, May 18.
+The main memorial at the cemetery and pot luck lunch will take place on Saturday, May 17.
 As the program develops, details will be posted on the In-person Pilgrimage page.

 News